Certainty Has Left the Building

 • How likely is the risk to actually materialize?

-• What would be the impact?
+• What would be the impact if it does?

-• Is there good mitigation to it?
+• Is there a good mitigation that would reduce the risk?

 • What is the alternative cost — of doing nothing, delivering later, delivering something else?

-3. Take the risk
+Take the Risk

-If after the assessment you still feel this risk should be taken, then take it.
+If, after the assessment, you still feel this risk should be taken, then take it.
 Simple and easy, right?

 Jokes aside, it would be somewhat simpler since you now understand the risk at a much deeper level, including alternative costs and mitigation options.

-I highly recommend actually saying it out loud — “I am willing to take this risk.”
+I highly recommend actually saying it out loud — “this is a risk I am willing to take.”
 It makes it much easier for people to accept it — because they understand it’s a matter of risk management and not a matter of the objective truth.

 Our free e-book “Speed-Up the Journey to Product-Market Fit” — an executive’s guide to strategic product management is waiting for you